ikeiyke/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 16 - deletes all files in the current working directory that end with the character ~ Script 17 - creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-Script 18 -lists all the files and directories of the current directory, separated by commas
+Script 18 -lists all the files and directories of the current directory, separated by commas Script 19 - Creates a magic file school.mgc that can be used with the command file to detect School data files